ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-best-save.md

 The config, last received prices and the last calculated schedule are saved to the nodes context.
 This may be saved to memory, to file or to another destination based on how your Node-RED is configured.
+If multiple context storages are defined, you can select which one to use in the nodes config.
+If there is only one context storage defined, this is normally `memory`.
+In that case, data is not saved over restarts.
+It is common to have two different context storages defined, `memory` and `file`, but there may be more.
+It is also common to have a `default` context storage defined, and often this points to either `memory` or `file`.
+However, the configuration can be different from this.

 You can find this configuration in the `settings.js` file for Node-RED, usually in the node-red config folder.
 In Home Assistant, this is normally `/config/node-red/settings.js`.